 Master camera calibration

-- To begin Master camera calibration press Start on Single Marker Calibration tool:
+- To begin Master camera calibration press put one marker in the middle of the stage and press Start on Single Marker Calibration tool:

 As calibration takes place you will notice a green progress bar next to Sensor 1 (Master).